nkasmanoff/pi-card/finetune/README.md

 Please note this notebook should not be run on the Pi itself!
 It depends on how much of the model you want to tune, but I would suggest at least 16GB of RAM.

 The notebook demonstrates how to load chat data from Pi-Card and HuggingFace, fine-tune the model, then convert it to .gguf format and then ollama format, so that it could be run on the Raspberry Pi. similar to the original versions.

+This code is based on the excellent example provided by Microsoft [here](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct/resolve/main/sample_finetune.py)